robertsonmcclure/robertsonmcclure.github.io/_posts/2016-10-30-waking-up-at-five.md

 ### Work Out

 There's nothing quite like working out first thing in the morning.
 You're stiff at first but once your blood gets pumping it's unbelievable.
-I've taken to doing sets of 20 pushups throughout my morning, usually culminating in completely roughly 140.
+I've taken to doing sets of 20 pushups throughout my morning, usually culminating in finishing around 140.
 The adrenaline, plus coffee, starts the day off incredibly right.

 ## Is this for you?